Joeystavrach/stbhs-9-2016/w03/homework/profile.md

 #                My Twist

-###### Hi, my name is joey stavrach.
-I am 14 years old, I sell kosher string cheese!!
-I have a bunch of different flavors! contact me at 917-200-5562 for more info. or if you want to buy!!
-Also follow my instagram page!!
+###### kosher string cheese! chalav yisrael! dipped utensils!
+Lots of flavors!
+Contact me at 917-200-5562 for more information or if you want to buy (located in midwood, brooklyn)!
+Follow us on  instagram!
 [Mytwist_by_joey](https://www.instagram.com/mytwist_by_joey/)

 ## _**Flavors**_